 |

 Shown above (left to right) - A vintage "Ram's Head" Big Muff, vintage V3 Big Muff from 1977, "Civil War" Sovtek Big Muff from 1994, and the later Green Russian Big Muff David's primary fuzz/distortion pedal for solos from 1977 through the 1990s and 2000s was the Electro-Harmonix Big Muff Pi.
 David is well known for using a vintage USA made "Ram's Head" Big Muff and a Russian made "Civil War" Sovtek Big Muff.
 He also used several custom Big Muff variants made by Pete Cornish.
 I have an article about all of David's Big Muffs HERE.
 David used these pedals throughout his career, and I consider the Big Muff the most important pedal for Gilmour distortion tones.
 The Muff is not really a fuzz pedal, though it does have some fuzz-like qualities.
 It is more of a distortion-fuzz mix, with an absolutely huge, deeply mids-scooped tone.
 It is not an easy pedal to master, but in the right hands and with the right amp it is a very harmonically rich distortion with tons of sustain and character.
 The unique clipped distortion of the Big Muff circuit makes it very responsive to subtle harmonic intonations when using both the thumb and pick together, something David Gilmour is an expert at doing in his solos.
 A good vintage Ram's Head/Traingle Big Muff, early V3 Big Muff, or Sovtek "Civil War" Big Muff are the ultimate pedals for David's Big Muff tones, however finding a good vintage unit can be difficult.
 Vintage units are typically very expensive, can be rather fragile, and many only run on batteries.
 There is also the other problem that many do not sound the same due to wildly varying component values and tolerances.
 This means some may sound great for Gilmour tones, and others not so great.
 For reference, I have a page of sound clips of dozens of original vintage and new Big Muffs HERE, using examples dating as far back as 1970.
 This pedal has a long history, covering many, many versions.
 See my Big Muff Page website HERE for information and a comprehensive history of this famous pedal.
 So if you don't go the vintage route, which modern Big Muff or clone should you use?
 The sheer number of Big Muffs abd clones avaialble make the choices confusing, so I will try an narrow it down a bit.
 Below are Muffs and clones broken down by "clone" type.
 Some of these have additional controls that make them more versatile and able to cover more than one Big Muff circuit sound, and allow them to work on a variety of amps.
 Any Muff clone with a mids knob is a great choice because the mid range is usually where the Muff gets muffled and lost on certain amps.
 In that regard, the BYOC Large Beaver (ram's head or tri spec), Big Tone Music Brewery Royal Beaver, and the Blackout Effectors Musket and the absolute best choices.
 WHICH BIG MUFF OR CLONE SHOULD I USE? - I get asked all of the time, which Big Muff is best for Gilmour tones?
 The answer is, there are many, and the best one for you depends a lot on your gear and which Gilmour/Floyd era you are going for.
 There are many clones that replicate various vintage Big Muffs or that have Muff based circuits that work just as well for Gilmour tones as the original Big Muffs, some perhaps better.
 These are far less expensive and more reliable than the original pedals, and many include added features or controls.
 I have a page HERE of some of my favorite Big Muff clones and modified boutique pedals with Big Muff based circuits, with sound clips.
 One question I hear a lot is "should I use aTriangle or a Ram's Head type Big Muff?".
 Just to clarify, there is no single specific sound or schematic that defines a Triangle from a Ram's Head when looking at the real vintage pedals.
 There were many circuit variants for each, and both covered the same variations in components values from circuit to circuit, and thus the same wide variety of sounds.
 It is hard to find two that sound exactly alike.
 You could take a few dozen Triangles and find 4-5 really different sounds, and find the same 4-5 different sounds with a few dozen Ram's Heads.
 The modern definitions of what each is "supposed" to sound like I believe came from the first popular tracing schematics (pisotones.com) and popular clones from the late 1990s-early 2000s (BYOC Large Beavers).
 Those were based on a just few specific examples.
 However, Sovtek Big Muffs and most Sovtek clones in general DO have a specific, common tone.
 I use these common definitions of the sound to group the various Big Muff types.
 TRIANGLE TONES = heavy bottom end bass, moderate gain, smooth and articulate tone, scooped (removed) mid range.
 RAM'S HEAD TONES = light bottom end bass, more gain that a Tri, thick and gritty tone, deeply scooped (removed) mid range.
-SOVTEK STONES = heavy bottom end bass, lowest gain of the three, very smooth and articulate tone with a slight amount of grit, almost flat (less removed) mid range.
+SOVTEK TONES = heavy bottom end bass, lowest gain of the three, very smooth and articulate tone with a slight amount of grit, almost flat (less removed) mid range.
 Just about any Big Muff will sound good on a large, loud, clean tube amp with lots of head room, such as a Fender Twin Reverb or Hiwatt Custom 100.
 It gets a bit trickier when you are using smaller amps or single speaker combo amps, especially when you play at low volume.
 Fat, bassy, high gain Muffs may sound muddy and messy, so thinner, or lower gain sounding Muffs are usually a better way to go.
 Muffs with selectable mids switches or mids knobs also help tune the Muff to sound better on smaller amps.
 Tube amps are best to use, although I have heard a few solid state amps that work with Muffs, but not many.
 TRIANGLE TONES (left to right) - BYOC Large Beaver (Triangle spec), Stomp Under Foot Tri-Muff, Barber Trifecta, Big Tone Music Brewery Royal Beaver RAM'S HEAD TONES (left to right) - Pete Cornish P-1, TopTone DriveGate DG-1, Stomp Under Foot VRH, BYOC Large Beaver (Rams Head spec), , Big Tone Music Brewery Royal Beaver, MJM Foxey Fuzz, Barber Trifecta, Stomp Under Foot 73 Ram's Head, Electro-Harmonix Little Big Muff, Skreddy Pig Mine.

 SOVTEK STONES (left to right) - Blackout Effectors Musket V2, Stomp Under Foot CWM (Civil War Muff), Electro-Harmonix Bass Big Muff, Skullytone FX Russian Spi, Big Tone Music Brewery Royal Beaver, Pete Cornish P-2, TopTone DriveGate DG-1.